feurig/edge-server-configuration/README.md

     link/ether d4:85:64:99:0e:89 brd ff:ff:ff:ff:ff:ff promiscuity 1 minmtu 60 maxmtu 1500

 ```

 Purchased two new jumbo packet capable network cards: one like the [asus nx1101](https://www.ebay.com/itm/Asus-NX1101-Gigabit-Ethernet-PCI-Network-Adapter-jumbo-frame/254641438776).
-The new cards produced a maximum mtu of 7xxx given that we add the following to /etc/netplan/50-cloud-init.yaml
+The new cards produced a maximum mtu of 71xx.
+Given that we add the following to /etc/netplan/50-cloud-init.yaml

 ```
 network: